redhat-performance/ibm_cloud_tower_deploy/README.md

 Create and Destroy IBM Cloud Instances
 =======================================

+This repo includes playbooks to provision and deprovision instances on IBM Cloud.

+Additionally, it can install component of the Ansible Automation Platform on those instances.
+Currently, that is limited to Automation Controller, but this framework can be extended.

-Tower CPT was broken due to increase in the disk IOPS requirements in Ansible Tower v4.0.0.
-So it made us to migrate from in-house VMs to IBM cloud VSI.
+The original motiviation of this automation was to provision hosts for and install Automation Controller, as increased disk IOPs requirements for Automation Controller 4.0+ motivated us to migrate from in-house VMs.

-We believe there are two use cases associated with this repo and these are our primitive attempts to describe it.
+We believe there are two use cases associated with this repo
-1. Looking for virtual cloud instances (OR)
+1. Looking for plain virtual cloud instances (OR)
-2. Looking for Tower deployment on faster disks
+2. Looking for Tower/Automation Platform deployment on faster disks

-Looking for virtual cloud instances ??
+Looking for plain virtual cloud instances ??
 ------------------------------------

 Install Ansible modules collection for IBM cloud